lmaldonadoch/Ruby-linter/README.md

 - Add a validation for conditionals, always use && over 'and', and || over 'or'.
 - Add a validation for conditionals to warn users of miss-use of = signs when == is more appropriate.
-- Make a ruby gem from my lint.
+- Make a Ruby gem from my lint.

 Contributions, issues and feature requests are welcome!